mishamyrt/vpn-dns/README.md

 The configuration consists of the following keys:

-* `interface` — Network interface name.
+* `interface` — network interface name.
 The macbook is likely to have `Wi-Fi`.
-* `VPNs` — List of VPN connection settings.
+* `VPNs` — list of VPN connection settings.
-    * `name` — Name of the VPN connection.
+    * `name` — name of the VPN connection.
 The exact name can be seen in the output of the `scutil --nc list` command (what is written in "quotes").
-    * `servers` — List of DNS that will be set if the connection is active.
+    * `servers` — list of DNS that will be set if the connection is active.
-* `fallback_servers` — A list of DNS that will be set if none of the VPN connections listed are active.
+* `fallback_servers` — list of DNS that will be set if none of the VPN connections listed are active.

 If several connections are active, the DNS lists will summarise.
 Priority corresponds to the order in the file: higher priority is higher.